Call on 07403 896800

-As a Registered Associate Nutritionist with the Association for Nutrition (the only professional body regulating nutritionists in the UK) this means I’m held to the highest standard of evidence-based practice, AKA science!
+Registration with the Association for Nutrition (the only professional body regulating nutritionists in the UK) shows that I’m held to the highest standard of evidence-based practice AKA science.
 It also means I’ve had proper training and hold legit degree qualifications in nutrition.

-My training began when I moved to Scotland to study for an MSc in Human Nutrition at the University of Aberdeen.
-Here I was based at the Rowett Institute which is basically world-renowned for nutrition research and has a very swanky building here in Aberdeen.
-This gave me a proper grounding in the scientific approach and how to critically apply evidence to what and how we eat.
+My training began when I moved to Scotland in 2016 to study for an MSc in Human Nutrition at the University of Aberdeen.
+Here I was based at the Rowett Institute which has a super long history of leading nutrition research in the UK and beyond.
+This gave me a proper grounding in the scientific approach and how to critically apply evidence that helps inform what and how we should eat!

-Having qualified with a distinction in my MSc I moved to London for a nutrition internship at the British Nutrition Foundation, followed by a brief position as Assistant Nutrition Scientist before moving back to Aberdeen (for love, eew I know).
+Having qualified with a distinction in my MSc I moved to London for a nutrition internship at the British Nutrition Foundation, followed by a brief position as Assistant Nutrition Scientist before moving back to Aberdeen (for love 🤢).

 While living in London I began to hear about a different approach to nutrition and health from what I was taught at university.
 One that doesn’t demonise or stigmatise based on how you look, or try and tell you that your body isn’t ‘good enough’.
 I rapidly began researching and digesting everything I could to learn more about the non-diet approach to nutrition, as there had always been something about the world of weight loss that hadn’t sat right with me.